napudumaran/Learning-Documentation-and-Projects/notes/expanded/NCAT_Writeup.md

 ### Transferring files over TCP
 ---

 File transfer with `ncat` is not encrypted or authenticated, but it's so universal and practical that it can be used almost anywhere.
 This process starts by establishing a TCP connection between two systems, and pushing data through it.

+**Important Note:** *Files are NOT downloaded; it is sent to the listening device through a continuous data stream.
+This distinction is important because reverse shells exploit similar behavior by forcing connecting systems to run malicious code*

 This can be done with the command:
 ```bash
 ncat -lvp PortNumberHere > YourFileHere.txt
 ```